For many ICU survivors and their families, life is never the same

 Markle was “capable of being kept alive by technology and medication,” Butcher said, “but without any of that technology or medication would not be able to survive.”

 The family urged him to continue fighting.
-“It’s really hard to divorce them from this idea that if we just manage all these details everything will be OK,” he said.
+“It’s really hard to divorce them from this idea that if we just manage all these details everything will be okay,” he said.
 “They see it with their eyes, but they don’t see it with their brains, or with their hearts.”

 Markle was improving slightly just before she died.
 She was off the ventilator for parts of some days, and she asked to sit upright in her chair.